Hash House Harriers: Trail types

 There are two types of trails.
 "Live trails" are laid by hares who are given a head start, while "dead trails" are pre-laid hours or days before the hash begins.
-Live trails and dead trails are also known as "live hare" and "dead hare" trails, respectively.
-Live trails are closer to the original "hare and hounds." tradition, with the intent of the pack being to catch the hare rather than making it to the end, and are more common in the United States, while the rest of the world tends toward dead trails.
+Live trails and dead trails are also known as "live hare" and "dead hare" trails respectively.
+Live trails are closer to the original "hare and hounds" tradition, with the intent of the pack being to catch the hare rather than making it to the end, and are more common in the United States, while the rest of the world tends toward dead trails.

 A trail may be "A to A," where the trail returns to the start, or "A to B," where the beginning and end of the trail are widely separated.
 Some trails are referred to as "A to (prime)," denoting an ending point that is close to (usually short walking distance), but not the same as the start.
 There is also "B to A," in which the participants are ferried to another location for the run back to the gathering point.

 The hash trail depends on the environment of the hash chapter.
 If there are hills or mountains nearby, that is always the preferred location.
-Many trails run through rural areas, such as forests, farm areas, jungle, along with or through rivers, etc. In densely populated areas, the hash will often start and finish in a public park, and the trails will run on city streets.
+Many trails run through rural areas, such as forests, farm areas, jungle, along with or through rivers, etc. In densely populated areas, the hash will often start and finish in a park, and the trails will run on city streets.